NetComposer/nksip/doc/guide/start_nksip.md

 ]}.
 ```

-Then you will have to setup in your erlang environment any [configuration parameter](../reference/configuration.md) you want to change from NkSIP's defaults (usually in your `app.config` file), for `nksip` but also some dependant applications like `nkservice`, `nkpacket` or `lagger`.
+Then you will have to setup in your erlang environment any [configuration parameter](../reference/configuration.md) you want to change from NkSIP's defaults (usually in your `app.config` file), for `nksip` but also some dependant applications like `nkservice`, `nkpacket` or `lager`.
 You can then start NkSIP starting all dependencies (see [nksip.app.src](../../src/nksip.app.src)) and finally start `nksip` Erlang application.

-### Start NkSIP as a stand-alone application

-NkSIP does not include any standard Erlang release building system.
-In the near future, NkSIP will be refactored as a module under the upcoming _NetComposer_ project, so it makes no sense including one.

-If you want to start it stand alone now, you can use your own method based on the _development environment_ method.

 ### Start NkSIP in a development environment